-Submissions are CLOSED.
+Submissions are OPEN.
+Submissions are open from March 1, 2020 to May 1, 2020.
 We look forward to reading your work!

-We are pleased to announce Rita Mae Brown (Fiction) and Amy Chua (Nonfiction) will judge our 2019 Curt Johnson Prose Awards. $1,500 and publication in our Fall/Winter 2019 issue for First Place (fiction and nonfiction); $500 and publication in our Fall/Winter 2019 issue for honorable mention (fiction and nonfiction) all finalists will be listed in the awards issue.
+We are pleased to announce Dorothy Allison (Fiction) and Brittney Cooper (Nonfiction) will judge our 2020 Curt Johnson Prose Awards.
+Prizes are $1,500 and publication in our Fall/Winter 2020 issue for First Place (fiction and nonfiction); $500 and publication in our Fall/Winter 2020 issue for honorable mention (fiction and nonfiction).
+All finalists will be listed in the awards issue.

 Maximum of 8,000 words for fiction and non-fiction.
 Name and address on cover letter only. $20 entry fee includes copy of Awards issue.

 AUTHOR NAME OR OTHER IDENTIFYING INFORMATION SHOULD NOT APPEAR IN YOUR TITLE OR ANYWHERE ON YOUR UPLOADED OR HARD COPY DOCUMENT.

 december accepts submissions online through Submittable.

 We do not accept simultaneous submissions, but we generally provide a response within six weeks.

 december also accepts submissions through the U.S. mail.
 If submitting by mail, please enclose a self-addressed, stamped envelope (SASE) with sufficient postage, your $20.00 entry fee (check or cash), and indicate if you would like your manuscript returned.
 Multiple entries accepted with additional $20.00 entry fee per submission.

 december assumes no responsibility for delayed, lost, or damaged manuscripts.

 Address postal submissions and correspondence to: